good-ware/js-mysql/README.md

 # Features

 - Creates database connections via mysql2-promise, optionally from a pool, with exponential backoff retry
-- Handles AWS RDS passwordless IAM connections
+- Handles AWS RDS IAM passwordless connections
-- Optionally manages database transactions by wrapping begin end transaction comments around a function invocation
+- Optionally manages database transactions by wrapping begin end transaction commands around a function invocation, with an exception handler that executes rollback
 - Same API whether using connection pooling or individual connections
 - Same API whether using explicit or implicit transactions